git-ritesh/youtube-webpage-clone/intro-to-html/Lesson 14/README.md

     for e.g. if we set both the `left` and `right` properties to `0px` the element will be stretched from the left to right edge of the browser window.
     Same things happens with the `top` & `bottom`.

+### Note :

+  -  If you want the fixed element to resize with the page then use `top`, `left`, `right` & `bottom`.

+  -  If you just want to have a _specific height or width_ then use `height` & `width`.

 So this is how we move the element around & resize it with position fixed.

+### Problems with `position-fixed`
+Now, One last problem with `position: fixed;` is that it covers the elements which comes inside it. one method to avoid this problem is to give some spacing to the element to avoid content loss.

+But it's not the best solution because if our content order changes then it doesn't work anymore, it covers the element again.

+So to properly handle this situation we need to add spacing to the body element.
+So, we've 2 choices to add spacing to the body using  `margin` or `padding`.

+_Note: The best practice is to use padding._

-- _Try creating header what you see in the project._
+_Try creating header what you see in the project._